-Park City has opaque on-demand pricing which means that on any given day, the walk-up price for a ticket may be more or less than $180.
+Park City has opaque on-demand pricing which means that on any given day, the walk-up price for a ticket may be about $180.
 It will likely be more on holidays, weekend and high season and less in the shoulder seasons.
-When you purchase directly from them online, you can save 25%.
+When you purchase directly from them online, you can save ~15%.
 You can save a couple of bucks more if you purchase a 2-day pass, which is then valid over three days.

-You can purchase advance tix online directly from them for $135 (25% discount).
+You can purchase advance tix online directly from them for $139.

 Deer Valley Resort

 If you purchase in advance from their website, you can bring the ticket cost down to $157.
 You can also get that rate from Liftopia, which is convenient if you are also purchasing discount ski passes to one of the other resorts (more on that below).
 Deer Valley recommends doing the advance purchase because they meter visitors on the mountain and can actually sell out during busy days.

 After skiing, have an apres beer at one of Salt Lake’s many micro breweries.